CocoMorgan/CocoMorgan.github.io/_posts/2026-02-15-Why-I'm-Taking-Electronic-Textiles.md

 author: Coco Morgan
 ---

-My name's Coco Morgan, I'm a sophomore at Williams College, and I am a prospective Economics and Art History double-major.
+My name's Coco Morgan, I'm a sophomore at Williams College in the Class of 2028, and I am a prospective Economics and Art History double-major.

 I have no sewing experience, but I took an architecture class in high school that taught me how to use my creativity.
 The cover image is a photograph of some conceptual architecture models I made in high school.
 I'm hoping this past experience might benefit me as I learn to sew for the first time!